MahbubHS/MahbubHS/README.md

 [![committers.top](https://user-badge.committers.top/bangladesh/MahbubHS.svg)](https://user-badge.committers.top/bangladesh/MahbubHS)

 I'm a **Software Engineer** with a burning passion for building stuff that matters (and sometimes just for fun 💥).
-I believe in clean code, caffeinated nights ☕, and the magic of <br>
+I believe in clean code, caffeinated nights ☕, and the magic of
 `git commit -m "it works!"`

 > 🧠 Forever curious.
 Always learning.
 Breaking things (responsibly) since day one.